Discover why the government is increasing fuel duty, how this will affect your organisation, and what you can do to prepare.

 #1 What is red diesel and who uses it?

-Red diesel is a category of diesel which currently receives a substantial duty cut.
+Red diesel is a category of diesel that currently receives a substantial duty cut.

 This dyed fuel (which gives it a red colour) currently benefits from a 47 pence per litre subsidy over regular road diesel.